 Personal archive.

-Ajda Pretnar
+Ajda Pretnar, Dan Podjed

 Data Mining Workspace Sensors: A New Approach to Anthropology

 Summary

 With an increasing availability of data coming from social networks and wearable devices among other sources, anthropologists can easier than ever dive into data analysis and study humans and their societies, subcultures and cultures quantitatively as well as qualitatively.
 In this contribution we extend the interdisciplinarity of anthropology by employing circular mixed methods that combine qualitative (ethnographic) approaches with quantitative approaches from data mining and machine learning.